 To stage granular changes like a single line instead of a code chunk, or even one of a number of changes to a single line, in the Commit tool window Alt+0, select the file containing the change and choose Compare HEAD, Staged and Local Versions from the context menu.

 This will open a three-way diff viewer where the left pane shows the repository version, the right pane shows the local version, and the central pane is a fully-functional editor where you can make the changes you want to stage.

 When ready, commit the changes as described in Commit changes locally.

 Before pushing your changes, sync with the remote and make sure your local copy of the repository is up-to-date to avoid conflicts.

-RubyMine allows you to upload changes from the current branch to its tracked branch or to any other remote branch.
+RubyMine allows you to upload changes from any branch to its tracked branch or to any other remote branch.